I cannot survive in a 140-character world, so here are more tweets that grew up to be too big for Twitter…

 2. I Am the Walrus: An astonishing psychedelic journey of incredible lyrical imagery.
 There’s “yellow matter custard dripping from a dead dog’s eye” and a naughty girl who “let her knickers down” and “man you should have seen them kicking Edgar Allan Poe.”

-3. Hey Bulldog: George gets after it on the guitar.
+3. Hey Bulldog: George and Paul get after it on the guitar.

 4. Rocky Raccoon: Her name was Magill and she called herself Lil, but everyone knew her as Nancy.